Accommodations Toolkit

 This summary of states’ accessibility policies for test breaks is part of the Accommodations Toolkit published by the National Center on Educational Outcomes (NCEO).[1]
 The toolkit also contains a summary of the research literature on test breaks.

 Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations.[2]
-Figures 1 and 2 summarize how states included test breaks in their accessibility policies for students with disabilities and English learners in 2020.
+Figure 1 summarizes how states included test breaks in their accessibility policies for students with disabilities in 2023.
+Figure 2 summarizes how states included test breaks in their accessibility policies for English learners in 2023.
 Table 1 shows how test breaks was included in the policies, while Table 2 contains additional details and specifications.

 Reading/ELA/Writing